FabianFG/CUE4Parse/README.md

 <details>
 <summary>StreamedFileProvider</summary>

-This file provider lets you load packages from their stream and gives you more control over what one you wanna load.
+This file provider lets you load packages from their stream and gives you more control over what one you want to load.
 ```csharp
 var provider = new StreamedFileProvider(gameName); // gameName is not useful for most cases
 provider.Initialize(fileName, new []{fileStream}); // foreach file you wanna load